Azure/multimodal-ai-llm-processing-accelerator/README.md

 - **Additional pipeline examples:** A number of additional pipeline examples showcasing other data types/use cases and more advanced pipeline approaches.
 - **Evaluation pipelines:** Example evaluation pipelines to evaluate overall performance, making it easy to iterate and improve your processing pipelines and help you select the right production thresholds for accepting a result or escalating to human review.
 - **Async processing:** Ensure all included pipeline components have async versions for maximum performance & concurrency.
-- **Other input/output bindings:** Extra examples beyond HTTP requests, including blob and CosmosDB bindings.
+- **Other input/output options:** Additional pipelines using streaming and websockets.
 - **Infrastructure options:** Include options for identity-based authentication between services, private VNets & endpoints etc.
 - **Deployment pipeline:** An example deployment pipeline for automated deployments.